fmars/Learn-Linux/Pearls/Monitor A process.md

                                                                    <=                                                                     0b      0b    126b
    f-VirtualBox                                                    => gateway                                                             0b      0b     24b
    ```

+#### Conclusion
+The downloading process is network bound program.
+All other system resources are far away from exhuasting, CPU, Memory and Disk.
 As you can eee, VirtualBox receives data from download.thinkbroadban.com at 28Mb/s rate which is around 3MB/s.
 Since we know that's the network bandwidth, we know the the bottleneck of this process is network.
 If we get larger bandwidth network, we can increase the download speed.